Git-on-my-level/robocode-bench/SPEC.md

 ### 6.1 Context Provided to the Model

-Each model attempt MUST receive identical context, consisting of:
+Each model variant MUST receive identical context, consisting of:

 1. **Task description**: